Last Updated on

 4. In Ancient Egypt they believed that these scarabs rolled the sun across the sky so it could be born again the next morning.

 5. After hatching from a single egg, dung beetle larvae eats its way out from the inside of the dung ball, while its parents are sustaining themselves by eating from the outside.

 6. Like all animals, dung beetles require protein to grow.
 Instead of eating all the poo they find, they select the tiniest particles, where the most nitrogen and protein is found.

 7. Dung beetle larvae isn’t intelligent enough to source the juiciest proteins, so they have special teeth that can bite through everything.

 8. After eating dung, the larvae gets rid of what it can’t process, before eating it again.
-So it eats shit, shits out the shit, then eats the shit again.
+So it eats dung, excretes part of it, then eats it again.